troyhacks/MoonLight/docs/moonlight/drivers.md

 * View:
     * Select physical layer to directly store the received channels into the physical layer
     * Select one of the (virtual layers) to take mapping into account (using layout specification and modifiers specified (recommended), see [Modifiers](https://moonmodules.org/MoonLight/moonlight/modifiers/), part of the [Effects Module](https://moonmodules.org/MoonLight/moonlight/effects/))

+!!! tip "Other setup"
+    * Add a Layout driver to specifify the fixture you are displaying on, e.g. Single Line for Tubes or Panel for Matrices
+    * Add the Parallel LED Driver to enable connected LEDs
+    * Go to the [IO Module](https://moonmodules.org/MoonLight/moonbase/inputoutput/) to define a board preset.

 !!! tip "Running effects and Art-Net In"
     Effects can run at the same time, disable or delete them if you only want to run Art-Net In.